Andy-K-Sparklight/Alicorn/README.md

 The following tools are required:

-- Node.js >= 22 (LTS)
+- Bun (v1.1 or later)

+  We use Bun to run our build tools for performance reasons.
-  The Node.js version for building will not affect the copy bundled with Electron.
+  The Bun version for building will not affect the Node.js version bundled with Electron.

 - Git